 I will be showing a couple of works along with many of my Palouse Women Artists (PWA) friends this week.
 The show opens Saturday, September 7th from 1:00–3:00 p.m. at The Bank Left Gallery in Palouse, WA.
 The theme of the show is nature.
 You can see a preview at The Bank Left Gallery website.
 The show runs through October 5th.
-UPDATE 10/24/2013: I still have a number of pelican paintings left from the Moscow Artwalk and “Big Pine” for sale at The Bank Left Gallery.
+UPDATE 1/09/2015: Some of my jewelry, prints, and note cards are available for purchase at The Bank Left Gallery.

 I have been working on getting some of my jewelry available for purchase online.
 So far I have about 5 pieces for sale.
 I will be adding more over the next month so keep checking back.
 If you saw me at the Winter Market and remember a particular piece, let me know and I can put it at the top of my list of pieces to add.
 I have pendants and charms of most of the paintings that are available as prints and cards.